 Leaves of Absence

 A student may take a leave of absence from the College at any time during the semester on or before the last day of classes, provided the student is not under suspension or has a pending conduct case or Title IX investigation.

 Applying for a Leave of Absence

 To take a leave a student must fill out the Leave of Absence Form and have an exit interview with the Associate Dean for Retention and Student Success, the Interim Dean of Students, the Interim Vice President of Student Affairs, the Registrar, or (specifically for Medical Leaves of Absence) the Assistant Director or Director of the Wellness Center.

 Any degree-seeking student may be granted leaves of absence up to a total of three semesters during his or her College career, including the semester in which the leave is initially taken.
 In cases of unusual need, students may be granted additional leaves of absence by the Associate Dean for Retention and Student Success or (specifically for additional Medical Leaves of Absence) the Assistant Director or Director of the Wellness Center.
 If such permission is not granted, and the student fails to return from the leave, he or she will automatically be withdrawn.

 If a student submits the leave of absence paperwork after the tenth week of classes, he or she must remain on leave for at least the following semester as well.

-To return from a leave of absence, a student must notify the Office of Student Support Services in writing by February 15 for a fall semester return or October 15 for a spring semester return (to participate in class registration and room selection).
+To return from a leave of absence, a student should ideally notify the Office of Student Support Services in writing by February 15 for a fall semester return or October 15 for a spring semester return (to participate in class registration and room selection).
 If a student submits a request after these dates, we will, of course, assist them with getting enrolled in classes and housing (although options may be fewer), reinstate financial aid, etc. A student returning from a medical leave of absence, must submit documentation from the treating clinician(s) to the Assistant Director or Director of the Wellness Center.
 The documentation must include:

 - A diagnosis